postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 You can assign a current value when running your collection or a simple request and you also use variables in pre-request and test scripts.
 Since these sections for scripts are written in JavaScript, you will initialize and retrieve these variables in a different manner.
 You can initialize variables in scripts and put them in a particular scope.

   1. Defining an environment or global variable in a script:
         *  To set a variable in a script, use the `pm.environment.set()` method or `pm.globals.set()` method depending on the desired scope.
 The method requires the variable key and value as parameters to set the variable.
-When you send the request, the script will be evaluated and the value will be stored as the variable.
+When you send the request, the script will be evaluated and the value will be stored as a variable.
 Note that [defining a collection variable](/docs/v6/postman/environments_and_globals/variables#defining-collection-variables) is a little different and can be done by editing the collection details.
   2. Fetching a pre-defined variable:
         *  Once a variable has been set, use the `pm.variables.get()` method or, alternatively, use the `pm.environment.get()` or `pm.globals.get()` method, depending on the appropriate scope to fetch the variable.
 The method requires the variable name as a parameter to retrieve the stored value in a script.